What is asset performance management (APM)?

 The sensors required depend on the asset type and the failure modes being targeted.
 For rotating equipment (pumps, motors, compressors, fans): tri-axial vibration sensors, temperature probes (bearing housings), and current monitors are the minimum baseline.
 For thermal assets: IR cameras or radiometric sensors.
 For process assets: pressure transmitters, flow meters, and oil condition sensors.
 For structural assets: strain gauges, tiltmeters, and MEMS accelerometers.
 PETRAN’s sensor selection guidance is asset-type specific.
 In most brownfield plants, PETRAN can work with sensors already installed before any new hardware is procured.

-Can APM software improve overall equipment effectiveness (OEE)?
+Can APM software improve Overall Equipment Effectiveness (OEE)?

-Will PETRAN integrate with our existing CMMS/EAM and historians?
+Will PETRAN integrate with our existing CMMS, EAM, and historians?

 Do we need labelled failure data to get value from AI APM?